MoeXD2/The-Librarian-from-Alexandria-E05228/README.md

    ```

 3. **Start working on the project**
-   The main code for this project resides in the `notebooks` folder, where you will find Jupyter notebooks numbered sequentially starting from `001`.
-These notebooks guide you through the project step-by-step.
+   The main code for this project resides in the `notebooks` and `scripts` folders, where you will find Jupyter notebooks (numbered sequentially starting from `001`) and python files.
+These notebooks and files guide you through the project step-by-step.

 4. **Data Folder**
    The `data` folder contains processed images that have been resized, normalized, and converted to RGB.
 These processed images are ready to be used in the project to speed up the workflow.